ttran569/OverTheWire_Wargames/Bandit/Bandit-07.md

 # Bandit 7
-Bandit 7 command to login to ssh with username: bandit7 and port 2220 ->
+Bandit 7 command to login to ssh with username: bandit7, password: <from Bandit 6>, and port 2220 ->

 **ssh -l bandit7 -p 2220 bandit.labs.overthewire.org**